Wootan-Yu/sfmlTemplate/README.md

-# SFML WITH CLASSES TEMPLATE
+# SFML with classes template
 this will serve as template for all sfml projects